daniestevez/eugr-challenge-2021/README.md

 I managed to solve this challenge shortly after it was published, and sent Jean-Michel a Jupyter notebook explaining my solution.
-Jean-Michel liked this approach and invited me present my solution at the conference.
+Jean-Michel liked this approach and invited me to present my solution at the conference.
 This presentation can be watched in the
 [recording of the conference
 livestream](https://youtu.be/iXshTqIpgKk?t=17353).
 This also includes some